 Kampala is one of our top destinations for digital nomads in Africa.
 Near the banks of Lake Victoria, Kampala, the capital of Uganda.
 The weather is perfect, lots of interesting people, lots of opportunities for business, and visas are pretty easy to get.
 It sprawls across numerous hills, ridges, and valleys and has a vibrant restaurant and nightlife scene.

 Kampala today is one of the fastest-growing tech hubs in Africa.
 The average cost of living in Kampala is within the range of $950 – $1200 a month.
 When it comes to finding co-working places to work, Tribe Kampala & Design Hub Kampala remain the top choices for digital nomads in the city.

 Tunis is the sprawling capital of Tunisia, a country in North Africa.
 It sits along Lake Tunis, just inland from the Mediterranean Sea’s Gulf of Tunis.
 It’s home to a centuries-old medina and the Bardo, an archaeology museum where celebrated Roman mosaics are displayed in a 15th-century palace complex.

-Tunis is a beautiful and fun place to be as a digital nomad with a lot of things to do and attractions to visit.
-The average cost of living in Kampala is within the range $1000 – $1200 a month.
+Tunis is a beautiful and fun place to be as a digital nomad, with many things to do and attractions to visit.
+The average cost of living in Kampala is within the range of $1000 – $1200 a month.
 When it comes to finding co-working places to work, Tunis features some of the best coworking spaces for entrepreneurs to work from.

 7. Dakar – Senegal.